ds4dm/ecole/docs/howto/create-functions.rst

 Here, you can notice how we used the constructor to be able to customize the coefficient of the exponential moving average.
-We also inherited the :py:meth:`~ecole.typing.ObservationFunction.reset` method which does not return anything.
+We also inherited the :py:meth:`~ecole.typing.ObservationFunction.before_reset` method which does not return anything.
 This method is called at the begining of the episode by :py:meth:`~ecole.environment.Environment.reset` and is used to reintialize the class